bcamboim/PowerShell/2.Extract User Log/README.md

 <p> Hello everyone, as the name suggests, this code is to extract a Log</p>
-<p><em>This code is not generic and it only gets the events 4624 and 4625, and looking back it could be.
+<p><em>This code is not generic and it only gets the events 4624 and 4625 and looking back it could have been.
 In the near future, I'll try to write a generic version.</em></p>

 <p>This code consists of the steps:
     <ul>